Sae Wylfing is a most unusual craft that attracts attention from all who see the boat.

 WoodbridgeRiversideTrust.org or SaxonShip.org

-Most longboat visits will be land based, but the boat has been afloat in 2017, 2018, 2019 & 2021
+Event visits were land based, but the boat has been afloat annually from 2017 - 2024

-Talk to us
+Talk to WRT

 Here is an example of a model of the boat that we worked up for our local cub group to make.
 These are the patterns taken from the drawings.
 The cubs drew around the patterns and cut out their own cardboard shapes to assemble their own ship model.
 The warrior is to the same scale as the ship to give them an ideal of its dimensions.
 The accompanying illustrated talk together with this practical activity would be ideal for year 5 - 6 pupils in school.